erinyoo/ppa/README.md

 After installation of correct NodeJS and npm versions, proceed to the root directory of the project and run `npm i` to retrieve all necessary dependencies.

 ## Execution

-### Local
+Clone this repository onto local computer.
-To execute the program locally, navigate to the root directory and run `node index.js`.
+1. Run this command first in a separate tab or window of your console:
- - Once application has started you can use the console to answer the prompts questions and get the necessary calculations for your options.
+  - `docker-compose up`
- - Using the console will also store all of your inputs and outputs into the database as well.
+2. Now run this command in a separate and new console while your first command is still running:
- - The application can be used using web API as well which can be found on `localhost:5000`.
+  - `node index.js`

-To execute the program itself, at the root directory run `node index.js` and continue to answer the prompts on the console.
+3. If no errors appear on console, the application is running in your console as well as `localhost:5000`

-To execute the test suite, run `npm test` at the root project folder and Jest should begin running with coverage.
+4. To execute the test suite, run `npm test` at the root project folder and Jest should run with coverage